cyberFund/golosio_recommendation_model/README.md

 # Configuration

-Overall service configuration situated in config.py file inside a package.
-You can additionally modify
+Overall service configuration situated in config.py file, but most of the configuration hidden in .py files deep inside a package.
+You can additionally modify lines below to get better results:

 You can change service port here: